neel-makhecha/AlertX/README.md

 ## Future Work

-1. Support for text fields.
-2. Even more and better pre-defined themes and animations.
+1. Even more and better pre-defined themes and animations.

 ## Contributing